Sentieon/segdup-caller/README.md

 Segdup caller currently supports whole-genome sequencing (WGS) paired-end short reads of 150 bp length, such as those from Illumina, Element Biosciences, MGI, and others.
 Sentieon provides platform-specific short-read variant calling models.
 For accurate copy number calling and phasing, Segdup caller recommends a minimum of 20× coverage, with 30× being ideal.

 Segdup caller supports additional long-read data from **PacBio HiFi** or **Oxford Nanopore**, aligned BAM files, using the corresponding Sentieon models.

+---

+## Key Features

+- **Copy Number Determination**: Statistical modeling to determine copy number states for each gene region using maximum likelihood optimization
+- **Accurate Variant Calling in Complex Regions**: Specialized algorithms for genes with highly similar paralogs and pseudogenes
+- **Haplotype Phasing**: Integrates whatshap for accurate phasing and assignment of variants to specific gene copies
+- **Gene conversion detection**: Detects gene conversion and fusion detection for select genes
+- **Star allele calling**: Call star alleles for CYP2D6

 ### Supported Genes